MATH 4250

 Course information provided by the 2025-2026 Catalog.

-Introduction to the fundamentals of numerical analysis: error analysis, approximation, interpolation, numerical integration.
-In the second half of the course, the above are used to build approximate solvers for ordinary and partial differential equations.
+Introduction to the fundamentals of numerical analysis: error analysis, approximation, interpolation, and numerical integration.
+In the second half of the course, we use these to build approximate solvers for ordinary and partial differential equations.
 Strong emphasis is placed on understanding the advantages, disadvantages, and limits of applicability for all the covered techniques.
-Computer programming is required to test the theoretical concepts throughout the course.
+Computer programming is used to test the theoretical concepts throughout the course.
+Students will be expected to be comfortable writing proofs and have knowledge of programming.
+MATH 4250/CS 4210 and MATH 4260/CS 4220 can be taken independently from each other and in either order.
+Together they provide a comprehensive introduction to numerical analysis.

-Distribution Requirements (OPHLS-AG, MQL-AG), (SMR-AS)
+Distribution Requirements (MQL-AG, OPHLS-AG), (SMR-AS)

-Last 4 terms offered (None)
+Last 3 terms offered 2024FA, 2023FA, 2022FA

 View Enrollment Information